nobabas/MTRN4231/README.md

 <img width="1520" height="900" alt="endeffector v13" src="img/WiringDiagream.PNG" />
 </center>

+The end effector uses 4xM3 bolts from the bottom of the end effector, with hex screws to secure above the lid.
+Inside the end effector there are two tabs (see drawing) that match the tabs on the moisture sensor.
+Place the moisture sensor as to have these line up.

 ### System Visualisation
 The system is visualised via 3 main components, being RViz, YOLO and a RQT custom user interface.